ibm-cloud-docs/Cloudant/tutorials/create_service_cli.md

 `SERVICE_INSTANCE_NAME` | The name that you give to your {{site.data.keyword.cloudant_short_notm}} instance.
 {: caption="Table 2.
 Fields to create credentials" caption-side="top"}

-Now, we'll create credentials for the  `cs20170517a` instance we created in the previous step.
+Now, you create credentials for the  `cs20170517a` instance you created in the previous step.

 1. Create credentials for the `cs20170517a` instance of an {{site.data.keyword.cloudant_short_notm}} service (where the name for the credentials is `creds_for_cs20170517a`) by running the following command.